arjun7965/Route-Planner/README.md

-# Route Planning Project Starter Code
+# Route Planning Project

-This is the starter code for the Route Planning project.
+This is a Route Planning project for Udacity C++ Nanodegree.
+This Route Planner uses A* algorithm to find the shortest path.
+It uses OpenStreet Map data for and io2d rendering library to display the route on a map.
 Instructions for each exercise can be found in the `instructions` directory, and unit tests for some exercises in the `test` directory.

 ## Cloning